The White Underbase & Underbase Choke

 How to Change Setting Numbers

-Changing the pressure/hover setting for either or both of the timers requires that we first turn the heat press off, then follow specific steps using the control pad to select the setting number for the pressure/hover combinationsetting we want to switch to using the following steps.
+Changing the pressure/hover setting for either or both of the timers requires that we first turn the heat press off, then follow specific steps using the control pad to select the setting number for the pressure/hover setting we want for each timer using the following steps.

 1. Turn off the heat press.